kattaajay/CS109A_Project/Report-Model.md

 {: toc}
 **Model Descriptions**

-We have worked on various models for image classification.
-We have created a baseline model with multiple layers of Neural network, convolutional neural networks models, pre-trained models such as VGG19 and also tried to enhance the test accuracy using image augmentation and cropping images using the abounding boxes.
-All the models were discussed below and the challenge was the less number of images that we have for each class, and also the computational resources that are available.
-The total number of classes that are in dataset are 120, and number of images that are available for modelling are 20580.
+We have worked on various models for image classification; created a baseline model with multiple layers of Neural network, convolutional neural networks models, pre-trained models such as VGG19 and also tried to enhance the test accuracy using image augmentation and cropping images using the bounding boxes.
+All our models architecture, fitting and results details are described below.

+ We faced the challenge of a dataset with a high number of classes and a low number of images per each class.
+The total number of classes in dataset is 120, and the total number of images that are available for modeling is 20580, with an average of 171 images per class.
 Furthermore, we have split training set to training and validation sets for cross-validation.
 All the results and conclusions are discussed in Conclusions and Results page.

+We also had to deal with limited computational resources and no access to use multiple GPUs machines.

 ##  Data Preparation

-The dataset provided "file_list.mat" file, from where you can extract the image names and labels, using that file images are converted to numpy arrays and same with the labels.
-After converting them in to numpy arrays, we have saved them so that they can be used in different models.
+The dataset provided a “file_list.mat” file, from where you can extract the image names and labels, these file images were converted to numpy arrays and same with the labels, which also were one-hot encoded.
+After converting them in to numpy arrays, we have saved them so that they could be used by our different models.

 ```python
 # Load the files